Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 What does it mean when you dream about being at a funeral?

 It typically means something in your waking life is ending — a relationship, a phase, a habit.
-The dream is your mind acknowledging the transition.
+The dream is your mind marking the transition.
 It doesn't predict literal death.

 What does a funeral mean spiritually?